 - Lollipops and Marshmallows suck for toddlers.
 A stick sticking out of their mouth can quickly turn into a stick lodged in their wind pipe.
 And a big wad of fluffy marshmallow goo expanding in their windpipe?
 No thanks!

 By the way, do you know CPR ?
-Here’s how to perform CPR on a baby and a child.

-Make Them An Important Part Of Your Day
+Tip #2: Make Them An Important Part Of Your Day

-Some days will be tougher than others but you need to hold tight to the bigger vision of what comes with working from home with kids.
+Some days will be tougher than others but you need to hold tight to the bigger vision of what comes with working from home with toddlers and kids.
 The benefits can’t be beat.
 Put down your phone and stop working for a little while, I promise you won’t regret it.

 Let Kids Be Kids